-Radon control measures and a radon rough-in pipe have been included in the National Building Code that has been adopted by provinces across Canada.
-The measures are detailed in the National Building Code documents, however an individual in construction may find it useful to have a basic background in radon to understand why and how the measures should be implemented on their particular housing design.
+Radon control measures and a radon rough-in pipe have been included in the National Building Code that has been adopted by most provinces across Canada.
+The measures are detailed in the National Building Code documents, however an individuals working on constructing or designing homes may find it useful to have a basic background in radon to understand why and how the measures should be implemented on their particular housing design.

 C-NRPP has developed a course specific for the Canadian residential construction industry.
 You can find information about the radon control measures on the C-NRPP website.

 The Canadian National Radon Proficiency Program is Canada’s national certification program for radon professionals.
 You can find information about how to become certified on their website.
 They have a list of certification courses that you can take which include online and classroom course options, as well as a list of devices that have been approved for use.